Arction/lcu-tutorial-installation-00/README.md

       * Select the component you want to reference, and then click OK.

-      If you are not able to find them, the default installer directory is C:\Program Files \(x86)\Arction\LightningChart Ultimate SDK v.8\LibNET4.
       Navigate to the install directory and select the DLLs from there.
+If you are not able to find them, the default installer directory is

+      ```
+      C:\Program Files (x86)\Arction\LightningChart Ultimate SDK v.8\LibNET4
+      ```

    2. Manage NuGet Packages for Solution